 - Most affordable option at the time, and most often the size of pack that’s on special.

-Why do moms buy 61-80 diapers at a time for their newborn?
+Why do moms buy 61-80 nappies at a time?

 - Ten day supply.

 - Cheaper to buy in bulk.
 “Would rather have more than be caught short one day, especially if the baby gets an upset tummy and as a result goes through more diapers than on an average day!”

 - Convenience.
 It‘s easier to buy in bulk as shopping with children and a newborn is difficult.

 Why do moms buy 81-100 nappies at a time?

 - So they’re not always having to buy more and leave the house.